sdl/ecommerce-framework/README.md

 Prerequisites
 ----------------

-The framework requires DXA 1.6 which includes support for SDL Tridion 2013 SP1 and SDL Web 8.
+The framework requires DXA 1.7 which includes support for SDL Web 8/8.5.

 The connectors to the E-Commerce systems has been verified against the following: